 Electric vehicles

 Electric vehicles (EVs) will only increase this challenge.
-Fully electric vehicles do not have the support of an additional power source such as ICE.
+Fully Electric vehicles do not have the support of an additional power source such as ICE.
 All the energy the vehicle needs is supplied by the energy stored in the batteries.

 As a result, the number and sophistication of an electric vehicle’s electronic components has a direct impact on the vehicle’s range and performance.
 ADAS systems often include cameras, radar, and ultrasonic sensors that enable lane departure warning systems, automatic braking, and more.